 Operations teams, SREs (site reliability engineers), and DevOps engineers generally use infrastructure monitoring to help them:

-1. Troubleshoot performance issues
+1. Troubleshoot Performance Issues

 Infrastructure monitoring is commonly used to prevent issues from turning into outages.
 An infrastructure monitoring tool can display which hosts, containers, or other backend components failed or encountered latency during an incident.
 Engineers can also identify which hosts or containers were down when an outage occurred.